All About Cupping Massage

 Are there different types of cupping massage?

-Yes, there are a few different methods, but the two you’ll be most likely to come across are fixed cupping and moved cupping.
+Yes, there are a few different methods, but the two you’ll most likely come across are fixed and moved cupping.

-In fixed cupping, the cups are placed on one area of your body and not moved once they are in place.
+In fixed cupping, the cups are placed on one area of your body and not moved once in place.

 Moving cupping has more of a massage element as the therapist will use massage oil or cream along with the cups, placing the cups over the areas to be treated and then sliding them around – this type of session is often used for back treatment.